colejd/Waldorf/README.md

 ## How to Build

+The following instructions are for building the plugin on your own machine.

 This project is written in ES6 and transpiled by Babel and Browserify into a bundled file.

 Note that this project was developed with [Visual Studio Code](https://code.visualstudio.com/).
 It is highly recommended that you also use this.